2016 HSC Rules and Procedures guide

 When you leave school you take with you a record of your achievement.
 For secondary school students this culminates in the Higher School Certificate; however, your achievements begin to accumulate from Year 10.

-If you decide to leave school before receiving your HSC, you may be eligible to receive a Record of School Achievement (RoSA).
-The RoSA will show your Year 10 and 11 grades, and will also reflect any participation in HSC courses.
+If you decide to leave school before receiving your Higher School Certificate, you may be eligible to receive a Record of School Achievement (RoSA).
+The RoSA will report your Year 10 and 11 courses and grades, and will also reflect any participation in HSC courses.
 Students must meet certain criteria to be eligible for a RoSA.

 All students are able to retrieve an eRecord of their grades at any time through their Students Online account.

-If you are thinking about leaving school before receiving your HSC, talk to your teachers about the RoSA, and sitting for the Literacy and Numeracy tests.
+If you are thinking about leaving school before receiving your Higher School Certificate, talk to your teachers about the RoSA, and/or sitting for the Literacy and Numeracy tests.

 The diagram below shows the credentials and records available to eligible students throughout the course of their senior studies.